Monthly Archives: July 2010

 The colorful contrast of the carrots and parsley against the black arame and white noodles gives this Asian-style salad its remarkable beauty.
 It is also rich in calcium and quick to make.
 Contributed by Leslie Cerier, adapted from Going Wild in the Kitchen.*

-Tofu, garlic, and ginger bring a taste of Asia to this quick and easy salad.
+Tofu, garlic, and ginger bring a taste of Asia to this quick and easy arame salad.
+This sea vegetable recipe was contributed by Leslie Cerier.

 I remember my first taste of sushi in Boulder, Colorado, summer of 1978.
 From that day on, I have enjoyed cooking with sea vegetables.
 New friends invited me for lunch.
 They served rice and vegetables wrapped in toasted nori with a spicy wasabi dip.
 As they spoke about their macrobiotic diet, I fell in love […]

-Smoothies are at once soothing and invigorating, luscious yet low in fat.
+Summer fresh fruit smoothies are refreshing yet invigorating, luscious yet low in fat.
 They also offer a concentrated source of nourishment any time of day, and make an especially vibrant way to start a warm day or to enjoy as a refreshing snack.
 With fresh summer fruit at its peak, smoothies provide a delicious vehicle for […]

 In this completely revised and updated edition …